For the first time, Colombia prosecutes a transgender woman's murder as a femicide

 In a historic ruling, Colombia prosecuted the murder of a transgender woman as a femicide.

-Colombia instituted its femicide law — also known as the “Ley Rosa Elvira Cely,” named after a woman who was brutally killed and raped in 2012.
+Colombia instituted its femicide law — also known as the “Ley Rosa Elvira Cely,” named after a woman who was brutally killed and raped in 2012 — three years ago.

 Under the Rosa Elvira Cely law, the killing of a woman for simply being a woman or for how she expresses her gender identity or sexual orientation is considered a femicide.